-This article was last updated May 28, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 28, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-The Delta Reserve® for Business Credit Card from American Express offers noteworthy perks and benefits for frequent Delta flyers.
+The Delta SkyMiles® Reserve Business American Express Card offers noteworthy perks and benefits for frequent Delta flyers.
 For business owners who do a lot of travel, business airline cards can be an excellent choice, granting access to a world of rewards and VIP travel experiences.

-We’ll break down the pros and cons of the Delta Reserve® for Business Credit Card from American Express and compare it to another popular business card to help you decide if it’s a good match.
+We’ll break down the pros and cons of the Delta SkyMiles® Reserve Business American Express Card and compare it to another popular business card to help you decide if it’s a good match.

-Where the Delta Reserve® for Business Credit Card from American Express stands out
+Where the Delta SkyMiles® Reserve Business American Express Card stands out

 This card is best suited for business travelers who have a strong preference for using Delta as their main airline of choice.
 The majority of the benefits included are aimed at providing a superior airport and flight experience, discounts and savings on Delta travel and climbing higher tiers within Delta’s travel program.
 In other words, the card really only makes sense if you have a Delta hub in your region, and use it for the majority of your travel.